 For further study of Greek, Hansen and Quinn’s Greek: An Intensive Course is an excellent work on classical Greek, which is tougher than biblical Greek.
 Keller and Russell also have a classical book, Learn to Read Greek, similar to their work Learn to Read Latin.

 It is also helpful have a Greek lexicon (dictionary) on hand, though the best one (BDAG) is quite expensive.
-Daniel Wallace’s Greek Grammar Beyond the Basics is a helpful resource on syntax, and Metzger’s A Textual Commentary on the Greek New Testament gives comments on textual variants within the New Testament.
+Daniel Wallace’s Greek Grammar Beyond the Basics is a helpful resource on syntax, and there is even a video lectures series to go with it.
+I also recommend Metzger’s A Textual Commentary on the Greek New Testament, which gives comments on textual variants within the New Testament.
 Both are worth having on your shelf.

 All these additional resources need not overwhelm you.
-Just purchase Basics of Biblical Greek (book, workbook & lectures) and get started!
+Just purchase Basics of Biblical Greek and get started!
+Your best value is the Learn Biblical Greek Pack, which contains the book, workbook, and lectures.